keigoi/kmclib/artifact.md

 ### (2) Writing your first kmclib program:

-1. Create a new file called `helloworld.ml` in the `helloworld` folder.
+1. Create a new file called `helloworld.ml` in the `myhelloworld` folder.

 2. Next, we write a kmclib program step-by-step.
 This program will consists of two threads (Alice and Bob).
 Alice sends a string to